Our Strong Commitment to Privacy

 Sharing Your Personal Information

-We will only supply your personal data with our sub-contractors, business partners or suppliers if it is outlined in the written contract we have with you, necessary for us to fulfil our contractual obligations to you and if we have your explicit consent.
+- We will only supply your personal data with our associates if if we have your explicit consent.

-We may disclose your personal data to third parties if we are under a duty to disclose or share your personal data in order to comply with any legal obligation or in the event that we sell or buy any business or assets, in which case we may have to disclose your personal data to the prospective seller or buyer of such business or assets.
+- We may disclose your personal data to third parties if we are under a duty to disclose or share your personal data in order to comply with any legal obligation

 Under the GDPR you have the right to: